aehrc/Mirorr/README.md

 The main web site for Mirorr is here: http://aehrc.github.io/Mirorr/

 This file describes how to compile and test the Mirorr source code.
 The contents of is file are described below.
+The main web site is likely to contain more up-to-date information.

 CONTENTS